LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 [Keyboard](https://www.amazon.de/offizielle-Raspberry-Pi-Tastatur-Layout/dp/B07QHM4L2D)
 [SD Card](https://www.amazon.de/SanDisk-Extreme-microSDXC-Speicherkarte-SD-Adapter/dp/B07FCMBLV6)

 To be even more mobile, you could also get a powerbank.
 For external pwnage one could extend the setup with a LTE modem.
-And to stay more stealthy, we could leave the display and stuff away.
+And to stay stealthier, we could leave the display and stuff away.

 The Raspberry can be flushed with the official ARM image of Kali: [https://www.kali.org/get-kali/#kali-arm](https://www.kali.org/get-kali/#kali-arm)